samuelmovi/overfit-game/README.md

 The online gaming protocol is built using ZeroMQ (through PyZmq), for the transport layer and for authentication, using ZMQ's custom ED22519 certificates.

 ### Server
-The server script binds to 2 ports
+The server script binds to 2 ports:

 - Port 5555: PULL
 - Port 5556: PUB

-All messages received are then republished to port 5556.
+Server receives messages from a PULL, processes them, and publishes them.

 ### Client
 The client connects to 2 ports: